civican/legisinfo/44-1/bills/S-17/bill_text.md

 The reference to "The Trial Division of the Supreme Court" in column II of the schedule to Part XXV of the Act, opposite "Newfoundland and Labrador" in column I, is replaced by a reference to "The Supreme Court".

-> **Explanatory Note**:
-> *This amendment reflects changes to the organization of courts made by provincial legislation (`Court of Appeal Act`, S.N.L.
-2017, c.
-C-37.002).*

 ### Federal Courts Act

 ### Section 32

 Paragraph 28(1)(b) of the `Federal Courts Act` is replaced by the following:

-the **Canada Agricultural** Review Tribunal continued by subsection 27(1) of the `Agriculture and Agri-Food Administrative Monetary Penalties Act`;

-> **Explanatory Note**:
-> *Since 2009, the Review Tribunal has been known under the operational name "Canada Agricultural Review Tribunal", which reflects the Tribunal's mandate more fully and accurately.
-This amendment is necessary in order to reflect that name change.*
-> *Existing Text*:
-> > The Federal Court of Appeal has jurisdiction to hear and determine applications for judicial review made in respect of any of the following federal boards, commissions or other tribunals:
-> >
-> > the Review Tribunal continued by subsection 27(1) of the `Agriculture and Agri-Food Administrative Monetary Penalties Act`;
+the Canada Agricultural Review Tribunal continued by subsection 27(1) of the `Agriculture and Agri-Food Administrative Monetary Penalties Act`;

 ### Feeds Act